On the Impact of Temporal Representations on Metaphor Detection: Introduction

-The studies addressing the metaphor detection problem in the last decade \citep{shutova2} usually exploit word embeddings to encode word meaning.
-Word embeddings are distributed representations, i.e., vectors, derived from the usage of words in large text corpora: words occurring in similar contexts have similar meanings and are eventually close to each other in a vector space~\citep{almeida}.
-In metaphor detection, these vector-based representations can be used as signals to classify sentences or individual words as being used with a metaphorical meaning or not.
-The key intuition is to recognize that words are used in a context that is different from their usual context, i.e., that their usage in a specific context significantly differs from their usage in their most frequent contexts, which qualify their literal meanings.
-In the previous example, ``\textit{wheels}" is collocated close to ``\textit{Stalin}" and ``\textit{regime}", which define a context different from the contexts in which it usually appears, i.e., in the domain of mechanical engineering.
-In other words, the classifier, usually implemented as a neural network, is expected to compare literal word meanings with word meanings in specific contexts to detect if in that context a metaphor is used.
-Most of the recent approaches have therefore combined non-contextual and contextual word embeddings to provide signals for this comparison (e.g., exploiting the concatenation of non-contextualized and contextualized word vectors)~\citep{mao-etal-2019-end, swarnkar-singh-2018-di}.
-For example, \cite{mao-etal-2019-end, inproceedings, Word2vec} combine non-contextual GloVe embeddings \citep{glove} with contextual ELMo embeddings \citep{contextual2} within a BiLSTM neural network for sequence labelling.
-Glove embeddings account for literal word meanings, while ELMo embeddings account for contextual word meanings.
-The network tries to learn when the comparison between the two vectors indicates a metaphorical word usage.
+Recent studies addressing the metaphor detection problem are based on machine learning and exploit word embeddings~\cite{shutova2,leong-etal-2020-report}, often relying on pre-trained models as linguistic resources.
+The key intuition is to recognize that words are used in a context that is different from their usual context.
+In the previous example, the term ``\textit{wheels}" is collocated, in the sentence, close to ``\textit{Stalin}" and ``\textit{regime}", thus defining a context different from the contexts in which it usually appears, i.e., in the domain of mechanical engineering.
+Most of the recent approaches have therefore combined non-contextual and contextual word embeddings to provide signals for this comparison~\cite{mao-etal-2019-end,swarnkar-singh-2018-di}.
+For example, \cite{mao-etal-2019-end,inproceedings,Word2vec} combine non-contextual GloVe embeddings \cite{glove} with contextual ELMo embeddings \cite{contextual2} within a BiLSTM neural network for sequence labeling.
+GloVe embeddings account for literal word meanings, while ELMo embeddings account for contextual word meanings.